MicrosoftDocs/azure-video-indexer/azure-video-indexer/video-indexer-use-apis.md

 ---
-title: Use the Azure AI Video Indexer API
+title: Use the Azure AI Video Indexer API with a trial account
-description: This article describes how to get started with Azure AI Video Indexer API. ms.date: 04/01/2024 ms.topic: quickstart
+description: This article describes how to get started with Azure AI Video Indexer API and a trial account. ms.date: 04/01/2024 ms.topic: quickstart
 author: IngridAtMicrosoft